 into Spool 1, which is built locally on the AMPs.

-Unfortunately, statistics can’t be used if a TRIM function is the first applied (not consistently, there are some exceptions like the functions UPPER or LOWER).
+Unfortunately, statistics cannot be applied if the first function used is TRIM, although there are some exceptions, such as the functions UPPER or LOWER.

 Thanks for the post.